felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 Quick disgression, I chose the name for this project on a whim because it felt right to me.
 I did not initially aim to make this project public.
 It was pointed out to me that it might give the impression that I think video game collecting is hoarding.
 I just want to clarify that my collection felt like hoarding *to me*.
 I wasn't having fun anymore: it felt pathological.
-If you also have over 450 games and don't feel like it's a problem, more power to you!
+If you happen to have over 450 games and don't feel like it's a problem, more power to you!

 Back on topic, the Hoarding Project was actually the culmination of a process had already begun years ago.
 In 2018, I had